-Undeterred, Chase raised her own funding to go on the expeditions.
-She cleverly partnered with missionaries in Latin America to arrange for accommodations with host families.
-She shrewdly observed,
+Undeterred, Agnes raised her own funding to go on the expeditions.
+Alice arranged for free or low-fee accommodations with host families by cleverly partnering with missionaries in Latin America.

-While I was researching Agnes Chase, I came across this little article in The St. Louis Star and Times.
+While researching Agnes Chase, I came across this little article in The St. Louis Star and Times.

-Chase gave one of her books on grass a biblical title, The Meek That Inherit the Earth.
+Agnes gave one of her books on the grass a biblical title, The Meek That Inherit the Earth.